 The continuous, radical and dramatic changes in the political, economic, social, professional, technical, security and legal aspects of the business environment, whether at local, regional or international level have disrupted many long-held assumptions and practices and continuously changing the rules of the game for all business.
 Hence periodic and ongoing reviews of strategy and business model have become a vital task for small and large businesses and organizations alike.
 Those that neglect to do this soon find themselves out of the game, regardless of how great their initial potential for success is.

-Yes, regular internal audits at the operational and financial level are still important – more important than before, in fact – but most important is the need to review your strategy, business model and business plan frequently and regularly, perhaps once a year.
+Yes, regular internal audits at the operational and financial level are still important – more important than before, in fact – but most important is the need to review your strategy, business model and business plan frequently and regularly, perhaps once a year, at the very least.
 The purpose of this is not only to preserve your competitive advantage and market share (and perhaps even to get ahead of others), but also to ensure that you do not suddenly disqualify yourself permanently from the game.

 Remember, you don’t need to wait until your organization has hit a low point before making the decision to carry out these reviews.
 If you do so, it may be too late, and it might end up costing a lot more in the long run.
 So, make a decision to stay on top of your growth plan and intervene with the right strategic decisions at the right time.

 In the new economy, in a more turbulent environment and increasingly aggressive competition, it is of utter importance to stay agile, to stay flexible.
 Since some of the largest companies in the world are spreading into multiple industries, it is likely they will become your competitors too, often with much larger budgets, a normal business could ever afford.